 Apparent size of IC 1516The following table reports IC 1516 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 1516 is a visual representation of it.

 The image below is a photograph of IC 1516 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1516 - Spiral Galaxy is classified as Spiral (SAbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1516 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1516 - Spiral Galaxy in Pisces is classified as Spiral (SAbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1516 - Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1516

 Celestial coordinates for the J2000 equinox of IC 1516 are provided in the following table: